salusai/mastrogpt-training/lessons/2-stream.md

 ---

-# Putting all togegether in an action
+# Putting all together in an action

 Checking the code:
 ```
 !code packages/chat/simple.py
 ```

-# Deploying the action
+# Deploying the action "manually"

-Low level commands  **DO NOT DO THIS WAY - FOR ILLUSTRATION**
+**YOU DO NOT DO THIS WAY - FOR ILLUSTRATION PURPOSE**
 ```bash
 !ops package create chat
 !ops action update chat/simple packages/chat/simple.py \